Trusted by 10,000+ Learners

 - Course participants should have knowledge of running basic Linux commands.

-- Basic knowledge in container technology and k8s helps but is not needed.
+- Basic knowledge of container technology and Kubernetes (k8s) helps but is not required.

 - Understanding of OWASP Top 10 vulnerabilities.